Sidmaz666/audio_to_midi/README.md

 ## Notes

-- The implementation faithfully replicates the C++ Audio to MIDI engine
+- The implementation faithfully replicates the C++ Audio to MIDI engine of [NeuralNote](https://github.com/DamRsn/NeuralNote)
 - All parameter defaults match the original plugin exactly
 - The CNN implementation uses manual convolution to match RTNeural behavior
 - Pitch bends are included in note events when enabled